 - Pressure gauge

-If you plan on putting a garden plot, a measuring tool like a tape measure can come in handy when taking the measurements of windows and other surface areas.
+Suppose you plan on putting a garden plot.
+A tape measure can come in handy when taking the measurements of windows and other surface areas.
 The retractable one (25 ft. long) could serve your purposes.

-Sometimes, smoke alarms are not just enough.
+Sometimes, smoke alarms won’t suffice.
 You need something that can help you fight a fire before it spreads through your home or property.
-We are not talking about water here but a fire extinguisher.
+Enter the fire extinguishers.

-A fire extinguisher is a must, whether it is for your home, garage, or garden building (particularly wooden sheds).
-If you use any electrical equipment that may short-circuit or if you store combustible materials in your shed or garage, prevention is better than cure.
-Invest in a fire extinguisher and keep on in your shed building.
+A fire extinguisher is a must, whether it is for your home, garage, or garden building.
+This is especially true if you use any electrical equipment that may short-circuit.
+Or if you store combustible materials within the wooden shed.

 - Class A – Ideal for combustible solid materials: wood or paper.

 - Class B – For flammable liquid or gas.

 - Class C – Suitable use for energised electrical fire.
 Ignitor of a class A or B fire, for instance.

 - Class D – Metallic fire, such as sodium, magnesium, titanium, etc.